 My academic work broadly focuses on issues of governance, knowledge production, economic precarity, and collective action.
 I have explored these issues through analysis of welfare rights movements in the United States, rural economic resilience in northern California, and most recently socio-economic and legal struggles over the governance of marijuana production in rural California.
 Within each of these areas, I analyze how marginalized populations are regulated and governed, and the ways in which they challenge and attempt to transform the conditions of their marginality.
-Currently, I am working on a book manuscript based on my doctoral research and have begun a new research project to better understand how, and with what effects, students’ aspirations are cultivated across America’s (unequal) institutions of higher education.
+Currently, I am working on a project to better understand how, and with what effects, students’ aspirations are cultivated across America’s (unequal) institutions of higher education.

 Keene, Sara, Marygold Walsh-Dilley, Wendy Wolford, and Charles Geisler.
 2015.
 "A View From the Top: Examining Elites in Large-Scale Land Deals," Canadian Journal of Development Studies, 36(2): 131-146.